Sushil1114/Sorting_Visualizer/README.md

 # Sorting_Visualizer
-# it a webd project for sorting visualization
+## it is a webd project for sorting visualization
-# in this project we have used five sorting algorithms
+## in this project we have used five sorting algorithms
 1. bubble sort
 2. selection sort
 3. insertion sort